udacity/FSND-P4-Design-A-Game/RUBRIC.md

     the application locally.

 - **Task Queues**
-    - Exceeds Specification: The email reminder cronjob handler is modified so that only Users 'needing' a reminder (actual logic up to the student) is modified.
+    - Meets Specification: The email reminder cronjob handler is modified so that only Users 'needing' a reminder (actual logic up to the student) is modified.